lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 ### Auto-generation

-The most important constraint of a monorepo gives you is that the code is all in the same place.
+The most important constraint a monorepo gives you is that the code is all in the same place.
 It is so obvious you must be wondering why I'm bringing it up again.

-Well, it's because while the fact itself is obvious, its long-term consequences aren't.
+While the fact itself is obvious, its long-term consequences aren't.
 Especially to those that have never worked in a monorepo.

-Let's start from the most staggering difference between monorepo and polyrepo in the context of code generation: data formats and their [interface description language](https://en.wikipedia.org/wiki/Interface_description_language).
+Let's start from the most staggering difference between a monorepo and a polyrepo in the context of code generation: data formats and their [interface description language](https://en.wikipedia.org/wiki/Interface_description_language).

-It's very common for data formats to require generated code (the widely diffused [protocol buffers](https://developers.google.com/protocol-buffers/) works like that) and I can't frankly imagine how this works in a polyrepo setup.
+It's very common for data formats to require generated code (the widely diffused [protocol buffers](https://developers.google.com/protocol-buffers/) works like that) and frankly speaking I can't imagine how this works in a polyrepo setup.
 Submodules from version control?
 Some scripts that download a central version of all types?

-When it comes to data formats, polyrepo just seem an unnecessary complication.
+When it comes to data formats, a polyrepo just seems to be an unnecessary complication.
-In a monorepo, you have a top level directory with all your definitions.
+In a monorepo, you have a top-level directory with all your definitions.
 Then you have one auto-generated "library" for each programming language that needs to use the data formats.
 And finally your projects depend on it.
-It feels like it takes longer to explain in plain English that to set it up.
+It feels like it takes longer to explain that in plain English than to set it up.

 Auto-generated artifacts are my favourite example of "the somewhat unintended consequences of co-locating all the projects in the same repo".

-There is a whole class of problems you wouldn't even think to solve some problems with auto-generated code if you didn't have access to all the code at the same time from the same tools.
+There is a whole class of problems you wouldn't even think to solve with auto-generated code if you didn't have access to all the code at the same time from the same tools.
 Maybe you wouldn't solve some of these problems at all.

 Let me provide an example from my career to illustrate the point.

-When I was working at [airy.co](https://airy.co/), we often run into a trivial but annoying operations problem.
+When I was working at [airy.co](https://airy.co/), we often ran into a trivial but annoying operations problem.

-Our platform was heavily based on Kafka so, often enough, we shipped new Kafka Streams applications relying on topics that didn't exist yet in our production clusters.
+Our platform was heavily based on Kafka so, often enough, we shipped new Kafka Streams applications relying on topics that didn't exist in our production clusters yet.

-These applications would crash on start obviously 🙃.
+These applications would obviously crash on start 🙃.
 So, every time this happened, we had to stop the them, create the necessary topics manually (with the right config!), and restart the applications.